Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

     We see the need to use this sensor from our previous test that a normal infared sensors can malfunction when placed in environments that have high amount of infared lights (outdoor, old lightbulb).

+### Color sensing
+- **Light Sensor TC01**
+    - We implement these light sensors to have a better tracking of the obstacle cource and the direction that the vehicle is moving in.
+The main purpose of the light sensors is to detected the orange and blue line that indicate the direction of turning.
+We decide to use two of these sensors obecause it give us better tracking of which color line come first.

 ### Power Supply
 - **lithium ion batteries**